 The Volunteering Fair is a great event to meet community groups and learn more about their work and gain a sense of where you can volunteer.
 The Fair is held twice a year - early September and January.

-All Registered Part-time and Full-time students of NUI Galway including Distance Education, Access, Erasmus and Study Abroad students.
+All Registered Part-time and Full-time students of the University of Galway, including Distance Education, Access, Erasmus and Study Abroad students.
 Faculty and Staff are also very welcome!

 The ALIVE office is located in the Áras na Mac Léinn.
 We can be contacted in a variety of ways should you want some help or advice.
 Contact the Student Volunteer Coordinator through firstname.lastname@example.org email.